Asor-Development/Appian-Development/Notes/ProcessModels/Nodes/SmartServices/StartingProcesses/SubProcess.md

 ## Subprocess Smart Service: Asynchronously and Synchronous
 - have parent-child Relationship
 - process variables can be passed by reference
+    - the same object is passed between the parent and the child process
+    - like storing a pointer to a value, rather than a static value, if the value is changed in one place it changes in both
+    - you can update the object in both process models
+    - could be a problem since 2 processes can update at the same time
 - can access process reports of parent
 - runs on same engine as parent/child
 - process model to start is defined	statically
 - medium performance under high load

 ## Subprocess Smart Service: Asynchronously
 - no process outputs